dom3d/LearningProtoactorNetOnOSX/README.md

-Grains, the typsafe request-response messaging approach in ProtoActor is using code-gen via a custom gRPC extension.
-Declare an Grain's (Virtual Actor)'s RPC interface via gRPC services like this:
+Grains, the typsafe request-response messaging approach in ProtoActor is using code-gen via a gRPC extension ( grpc_csharp_plugin ) as well as an additional custom code-generator called ProtoGrainGenerator.dll.

+You can declare an Grain's (Virtual Actor)'s RPC interface via gRPC services like this:
 ```protobuf
 // (...)
 service HelloGrain